noisufnoc/dotfiles/README.md

 His script was written in bash, I chose to re-write it in Python.

-For security reasons, my actual dotfile repo is private.
+For security reasons, my secrets repo is private.
 Sorry ;-)

 Installation
 ------------